ad-freiburg/ad-blog/content/post/project-dynamic-observation-and-interruption-of-sparql-queries.md

 3. Add in a new status "in progress" so you can tell which of the suboperations is currently being executed, instead of just being notified when they finish.

-QLever UI is a convenient web-ui for the QLever backend.
+QLever UI is a convenient web UI for the QLever backend.
 It makes it easy to use QLever from your browser.
-It also already rendered this tree in a human-readable form so everyone can easily analyse bottlenecks of individual queries.
+It also already rendered this tree in a human-readable form so everyone can easily analyse the bottlenecks of individual queries.
 Needless to say it wasn't too difficult to expand this functionality to update this visual representation based on messages coming from a newly created WebSocket connection instead of just a plain HTTP response.
-Of course there are some pitfalls that need to be avoided, for example making sure the final HTTP response doesn't get replaced with a delayed WebSocket messages.
+Of course, there are some pitfalls that need to be avoided, for example making sure the final HTTP response doesn't get replaced with a delayed WebSocket message.
-But apart from that this process was rather straight forward.
+But apart from that this process was rather straightforward.

 #### `Boost.Beast`, `Boost.Asio` and Concurrent connections